 The following tables describe the potential payments upon various events of termination and change in control.
-These tables assume that the triggering event or events occurred on December 28, 2019, the last day of our fiscal year, and the price per share of our common stock was \$85.42, the closing market price on the last trading day prior to such date.
+These tables assume that the triggering event or events occurred on January 2, 2021, the last day of our fiscal year, and the price per share of our common stock was \$122.81, the closing market price on the last trading day prior to such date.
 The following table sets forth certain information relating to the compensation of Mr. Pinkham, our Chief Executive Officer, upon a change in control of our Company and following a termination of Mr. Pinkham's employment.
-As of December 28, 2019, Mr. Pinkham was not eligible for either early retirement or normal retirement.
-Accordingly, the table omits terminations under those circumstances.

-Involuntary or Executive Benefits Involuntary Change in Good Reason and Payments Voluntary Not for Cause For Cause Control without Termination / Death or Upon Change in Control or Termination Termination Termination (1) Termination Termination Change in Control (2) Disability Compensation: Current Year ICP Annual Cash Incentive - 314,921 - - 314,921 314,921 ICP Annual Cash Incentive Deferred from - - - - - - Prior Years Termination Payment - 3,990,000 - - 6,484,647 - Target SRP - - - - - - Restricted Stock Unvested and Accelerated - - - 2,905,220 2,905,220 2,905,220 Stock Appreciation Rights Unvested and Accelerated - - - 191,420 191,420 191,420 Performance Share Units Unvested and Accelerated - - - 2,097,061 2,097,061 689,445 Benefits and Perquisites: Cash Payment Under Retirement Plans - - - - - - Post-termination Health & Life Insurance - - - - 32,124 - Life Insurance Proceeds(3) - - - - - 250,000 Disability (4) - - - - - 120,000 Accrued Vacation Pay 73,077 73,077 73,077 - 73,077 73,077 Accounting and Legal Services - - - - 15,000 - Outplacement Services - - - - 95,000 - 280G Tax Cutback - - - - - - Total: 73,077 4,377,998 73,077 5,193,701 12,208,470 4,544,083 (5)

-(1) Assumes the NEO's employment is terminated by us without cause or by the NEO with good reason not in connection with a change in control of our Company.

-(2) Assumes the NEO's employment is terminated by us without cause or by the NEO with good reason in connection with a change in control of our Company.

-(3) Life insurance death benefit payable only in event of death.
+Executive Benefits and Payments Upon Change in Change in Involuntary or Good Reason Termination /

+Control or Voluntary Involuntary For Cause Control without Change in Death or

+Termination Termination Termination(1) Termination Termination Control (2) Disability

+Compensation:

+Current Year ICP Cash

+Incentive - 1,406,496 - - 1,406,496 1,406,496

+ICP Cash Incentive

+Deferred from Prior

+Years - - - - - -

+Termination Payment - 4,312,000 - - 6,976,320 -

+Target SRP - - - - - -

+Restricted Stock

+Unvested and

+Accelerated - - - 4,657,324 4,657,324 4,657,324

+SARs

+Unvested and

+Accelerated - - - 3,731,426 3,731,426 3,731,426

+PSUs

+Unvested and

+Accelerated - - - 7,034,311 7,034,311 3,362,614

+Benefits and

+Perquisites:

+Cash Payment Under

+Retirement Plans - - - - - -

+Post-termination

+Health & Life Insurance - - - - 35,823 -

+Life Insurance

+Proceeds(3) - - - - - 250,000

+Disability (4) - - - - - 120,000

+Accrued Vacation Pay 75,385 75,385 75,385 - 75,385 75,385

+Accounting and Legal

+Services - - - - 15,000 -

+Outplacement Services - - - - 98,000 -

+280G Tax Cutback

+Total: 75,385 5,793,881 75,385 15,423,061 24,030,085 13,603,245 (5)

+- (1) Assumes the NEO's employment is terminated by us without cause or by the NEO with good reason not in connection with a change in control of our Company. - (2) For purposes of calculating the benefits that would be received in connection with a change in control of our Company, we have assumed that no reduction would occur under our arrangements with the NEO that provide for a "best net" approach to potential excise taxes under Section 280G of the Code.
+The "best net" approach would either reduce the benefits to a level that would not trigger the imposition of the excise taxes or pay the benefits in full, whichever would provide the better after-tax result to the NEO.
+The amounts shown in the column titled "Involuntary or Good Reason Termination/Change in Control" assume the NEO's employment is terminated by us without cause or by the NEO with good reason in connection with a change in control of our Company. - (3) Life insurance death benefit payable only in event of death.
 The amount shown reflects only the enhanced death benefits over those offered to employees generally.

-(4) Disability benefit payable only in event of disability.
-The amount shown reflects only the enhanced disability benefits that would be payable to the NEO over the course of a year compared with the disability benefits to which non-executive officer salaried employees would receive over the same period.

-(5) The total amount shown is larger than the amount the NEO would receive on a termination of employment in the event of death or disability because it includes both amounts that would be payable only on death and amounts that would be payable only on disability.
+- (4) Disability benefit payable only in event of disability.
+The amount shown reflects only the enhanced disability benefits that would be payable to the NEO over the course of a year compared with the disability benefits to which non-executive officer salaried employees would receive over the same period. - (5) The total amount shown is larger than the amount the NEO would receive on a termination of employment in the event of death or disability because it includes both amounts that would be payable only on death and amounts that would be payable only on disability.

 The following table set forth certain information relating to the compensation of Mr. Rehard, our Vice President, Chief Financial Officer, upon a change in control of our Company and following a termination of Mr. Rehard's employment.
-As of December 28, 2019, Mr. Rehard was not eligible for either early retirement or normal retirement.
-Accordingly, the table omits terminations under those circumstances.